syvsto/booster2024_wasm_components/task1.md

 1. Run `node build.mjs`.
 This uses `node` to run the Javascript build script locally.

-If everything builds correctly, you should have a `greeter.wasm` file.
+If everything builds correctly, you should have a `greeter-js.wasm` file.

-2. Run the `greeter.wasm` file using Wasmtime.
+2. Run the `greeter-js.wasm` file using Wasmtime.
 Remember to enable the WASI capabilities of Wasmtime using the `-S common` flag!

 [Onward!](https://github.com/syvsto/booster2024_wasm_components/blob/master/task2.md)